Explore health content from A to Z.

 I need information about...

-The shoulder is the most flexible joint in your body.
+The shoulder is the most mobile joint in your body.
 The ball (or “head”) of the arm bone (humerus) rests in a shallow socket called the glenoid, much like a golf ball fits on a tee.
 To help make the socket deeper, the outer rim of the glenoid is ringed by tough, flexible tissue called the labrum.

 SLAP stands for “Superior Labrum Anterior to Posterior.”
 This means that the upper rim of the labrum has been torn from front to back.
 The tear occurs where the biceps tendon anchors to the labrum.
 Common causes of a SLAP lesion include: